 B. Coated Tablets:

-Operate the disintegration apparatus for 30 minutes for film-coated tablets and for 60 minutes for other coated tablets unless otherwise directed in the individual monogram.
+Operate the disintegration apparatus for 30 minutes for film-coated tablets and 60 minutes for other coated tablets unless otherwise directed in the individual monogram.

 For coated tablets other than film-coated tablets, if any of the tablets have not disintegrated.
 Repeat the test on a further six tablets, replacing the water in the vessel with 0.5M hydrochloric acid.
 The tablets comply with the test if all six tablets have disintegrated in the acid medium.